 Data Comparison Tests

+A full-featured data diff tool reports table-level, column-level, row-level, and value-level data differences.
+Data diff tools include Datafold and Recce.
 Datafold’s Data Diff compares datasets fast, within or across databases and files.
 In the past, Datafold open-sourced the data-diff CLI with a dbt integration, now archived and forked by one of the original creators as reladiff.
 Now, Datafold focuses on automating and validating data warehouse and ETL migrations with AI agents that translate SQL and validate code changes based on data-diff reports.
-That, an cost optimization and data knowledge graphs to automate data engineering.
+Recce is a dbt-specific tool to streamline the process of validating dbt code changes by seeing data impact reports in your PR, with full-featured data-diff views.
+Recce also provides a lineage diff graph.

 Soda supports three types of reconciliation checks: metric reconciliation checks, record reconciliation checks, and schema reconciliation checks.
 Ataccama’s data reconciliation feature provides high-level checks of data consistency across multiple sources, mostly used for validating data migrations.

-DataComPy by Capital One is an open-source library to compare two DataFrames (or tables) such as Pandas, Spark, Polars, or Snowflake.
+Telmai implements data diff for Parquet files.
+DataComPy by Capital One is an open-source library to compare two DataFrames (or tables) such as Pandas, Spark, Polars, or Snowpark. diffly by Quantco is a Polars-specific data-diff library.

 DataFrame Tests